-And Pet Partners AACR teams work within their communities.
+And Pet Partners AACR teams work primarily within their communities.
 The model in which therapy animals are put on planes and travel long distances for crisis response doesn’t match our philosophy of animal welfare.
 We also want to avoid having teams from out of the area taking up valuable resources (such as hotel space) during a crisis, when those affected by the crisis may have greater need of those resources.
 We believe that teams who live in the area are best suited to know where they will be effective and how they can best support their community in a time of crisis.
-The “neighbors helping neighbors” model is safer and more effective for teams and communities alike.
+The “neighbors helping neighbors” model is safer, more supportive, and more effective for teams and communities alike.

 “I am constantly amazed by the selflessness and dedication of our volunteers.
 That’s why Pet Partners felt so strongly about creating training that would help prepare them for some of the most difficult visit situations by giving them the tools to keep themselves and their animals physically, mentally, and emotionally safe,” says Mary Margaret Callahan, Pet Partners Chief Mission Officer.
 “While I sincerely hope these teams won’t be called on in the aftermath of a crisis, I’m proud that so many wish to be prepared should they be called on to help.”

 For additional information, view the recording of our June 2022 Facebook Live event discussing AACR.